 1. Enter Your Zip:

 Connecticut requires drivers under 18 years old to have specific training before they may even apply for a license, and then the state sets some hefty restrictions on teens during their first year of legal driving.
 If you are a teenager about to hit the road, or a parent getting ready to hand over the keys, it's important that you find out more about specific requirements for teen drivers and driver education programs.

 The Department of Motor Vehicles wants young drivers―who are statistically more likely to be involved in traffic accidents―to have as much education and training on the road as possible before they're out on their own.
 The following rules have been put in place to ensure young drivers gain the necessary experience:

-- Drivers under 18 are required to take a driver education class or complete home driver education in order to apply for a license.
+- Drivers under 18 years old are required to take a driver education class or complete home driver education in order to apply for a license.

-- Drivers under 18 who have taken driver education must hold their permit for 120 days (180 days if you received home training) before applying for a license exam.
+- Drivers under 18 years old who have taken driver education must hold their permit for 120 days (180 days if you received home training) before applying for a license exam.